tarc/tarc/README.md

 I'm Tarcísio.
 I'm talking from Osasco, São Paulo metropolitan area, Brazil.

-I'm a software engineer and I work mostly with C++, and in the .NET platform.
+I'm a software engineer, mainly working with C++ and the .NET platform.

-With some luck you may find something of use in the mess of repos I keep here.
-I guess the pinned ones are the most worth checking.
-But anyway, be my guest and take a look arround ;)
+You may find something useful in the mess of repos I keep here.
+The pinned ones are the most worth checking.
+But anyway, be my guest and take a look around ;)

 - 📫 How to reach me: tarcisio.genaro@gmail.com